-If you often find yourself texting friends some inside jokes or emailing colleagues with work-specific words and phrases, you will most likely find yourself getting frustrated.
-This is due to the fact that your phone has a built in dictionary that it uses to correct or suggest corrections for your typing.
-This can be annoying, as it will often just overwrite what you are trying to say.
-But there are ways to get around this, and we are going to show you how to add words to Android dictionary so that you never have to get frustrated again.
+Inside jokes are great, but it can be hard to use your own words and phrases within Android messaging apps.
+This is due to the fact that your phone has a built-in dictionary that it uses to correct or suggest corrections for your typing.
+It can be very annoying, as it will often just overwrite what you are trying to say.
+But there are ways to get around this, and we are going to show you how to add words to the Android dictionary so you never have to get frustrated again.

 What is the Android dictionary?

 As we have said, your phone has a built-in dictionary, which it uses as a reference when you are typing any kind of text.
 This will usually be the dictionary that best reflects your location, which is why when you first set up your phone it asks you what language you would like it to use.
-This is often not enough however, as we sometimes find ourselves using words from other languages within general conversation.
+This is often not enough, however, as we sometimes find ourselves using words from other languages within our everyday conversations.
 Your phone will usually automatically correct these words, or tell you that you have made a mistake.

-This is not a problen exclusive to different languages.
-It also means that if you and your friends have your own unique words and phrases that you like to use, your phone will most likely not recognise them.
-It also poses an issue with the ever growing range of new words that emerge each year, such as those in the political sphere or popular new apps and services.
+This is not a problem exclusive to different languages.
+It also means that if you and your friends have your own unique words and phrases that you like to use, your phone will most likely not recognize them.
+It also poses an issue with the ever-growing range of new words that emerge each year, such as those in the political sphere or popular new apps and services.
 However, there are multiple ways to get around this, and they involve adding your chosen words to your own user dictionary within the phone’s settings.